dingmaotu/gsql_client/README.md

 > for `/gsqlserver` path.
 So you may need to edit `{TIGERGRAPH_HOME}/tigergraph/config/nginx/nginx_1.conf`
 > and add this option (like for `/admin/websocket` or `/websocket`).

+## TODO

+Maybe I could create a main function to launch an interactive shell (using stdlib cmd module), so that we can use `python -m gsql_client` just as `java -jar gsql_client.jar`.
+It is best to keep them compatible (for both command line options and behaviors).

 ## Usage

 ```python